New/Prospective Student Organization Application & Registration Process

 As long as names fall within the above stated guidelines, they can be approved.

-Your organization’s uniqueness statement provides the LEAD Center additional details about your organization beyond what you have stated in your statement of purpose.
+Your organization’s uniqueness statement provides the LEAD Center with additional details about your organization beyond what you have stated in your statement of purpose.
 This is an opportunity to clarify how your proposed organization is different from other existing student organizations at UC Berkeley and how your group will have a positive impact on the university community.

 A student organization constitution is the official statement of the organization’s purpose and how it intends to operate.
 It should serve as a guide for making leadership changes, running meetings, planing activities, and generally makes decisions about how to best achieve an Organization’s stated purpose.